bibeklincoln/UR10e-ROS-setup-with-MOVEIT/README.md

 A new graphical window should pop up see picture 16.

 Picture 16
-Here robot is posing following the real robot and graphical planning for joints and end-effector is possible.
+Here robot pose is followed by the real robot in real time and graphical planning for joints and end-effector is possible.